Hot weather is a major concern and can lead to race meetings being rescheduled or abandoned.

-In regard to ‘Hot-weather affected’ race meetings the following applies:
+In regards to ‘hot weather affected’ race meetings the following applies:

 - Trainers may withdraw any of their greyhounds without penalty, prior to the appointed scratching time

 - The use of barking muzzles is prohibited for both travel and kennelling

 - Kennels will open 30 minutes earlier than normal